 Q: Reading through the application, I just need clarification on the narrative.
-If we were to request for 5 positions, we would need to have an A and B narrative for each, correct?
+If we were to request for 5 positions, we would need to have an A, B, and C narrative for each, correct?

 A: Yes, this is correct.
-Please include part A and B narrative for each FTE requested.
-If you are requesting more than one FTE for a particular position type, please submit a narrative part A and part B for each of these FTEs.
+Please include part A, B, and narrative for each FTE requested.
+If you are requesting more than one FTE for a particular position type, please submit a narrative part A, B, and C for each of these FTEs.